OldJ2010/fruitrecognize/README.md

 # fruitrecognize
-A Pyhton program to outline fruits by image recognition using opencv3
+A Python program to outline fruits by image recognition using opencv3